boldflight/BibleConverter/test_EPUB/output/Jeremiah.md

 [11] So Ebed Melech took the men with him and went to a room under the treasure room in the palace.
 He got some worn-out clothes and old rags from there and let them down by ropes to Jeremiah in the cistern.
 [12] Ebed Melech called down to Jeremiah, “Put these rags and worn-out clothes under your armpits to pad the ropes.”
 Jeremiah did as Ebed Melech instructed.
 [13] So they pulled Jeremiah up from the cistern with ropes.
 Jeremiah, however, still remained confined to the courtyard of the guardhouse.

+### Jeremiah Responds to Zedekiah’s Request for Secret Advice

 [14] Some time later Zedekiah sent and had Jeremiah brought to him at the third entrance of the Lord’s temple.
 The king said to Jeremiah, “I would like to ask you a question.
 Do not hide anything from me when you answer.”
 [15] Jeremiah said to Zedekiah, “If I answer you, you will certainly kill me.
 If I give you advice, you will not listen to me.”
 [16] So King Zedekiah made a secret promise to Jeremiah and sealed it with an oath.
 He promised, “As surely as the Lord lives who has given us life and breath, I promise you this: I will not kill you or hand you over to those men who want to kill you.”